 Who Makes Costco's Food Court Hot Dogs?

-The good deal has as much of a cult following as the store itself.
+Well, the good deal has a lot to do with it.
+After all, the $1.50 combo has much of a cult following as the store itself.
 Costco's executives are well aware of that and have refused to raise the price since it was set in 1984.
 In an interview with The Seattle Times in 2009, co-founder and then-CEO Jim Sinegal emphasized the price wouldn't go up as long as he was alive.
 "When you get customers who are that delighted with something, it's worth your time and energy to make it work," he said.
 When almost a decade later, Sinegal's successor, W. Craig Jelinek, told him that the hot dog was losing money, Sinegal told him he'd kill him if he raised the price, according to 425 Business.

 Costco makes its own hot dogs, no supplier needed